kchiappone/obsidian-weekly-meal-planner/README.md

 - **Weeks to generate**: Number of weeks to include in each plan.
 - **Skip kid meal if family friendly**: Skip the kid's meal if a meal is family-friendly.
 - **Generate shopping list**: Include a shopping list in the generated meal plan note.
+- **Minimum recipe rating**: Only include recipes with this rating or higher (1-5 stars).
+Leave empty to include all recipes regardless of rating.
 - **Seasonality**: Only select recipes that are in season for the current time of year.
 - **Hemisphere**: Set your hemisphere to correctly determine the season.
 - **Time constraints**: Set max time for each meal